Arizona vs. Michigan State College Basketball Predictions & Picks - November 23

 - Computer Predicted Total: 149.0

-Arizona's record against the spread this season is 5-0-0, while Michigan State's is 2-2-0.
-The Wildcats have gone over the point total in two games, while Spartans games have gone over one time.
+Arizona's record against the spread this season is 5-0-0, and Michigan State's is 2-2-0.
+The Wildcats are 2-3-0 and the Spartans are 1-3-0 in terms of hitting the over.

 Sportsbook Promo Codes